rosteleset/SmartYard-Server/readme.md

-RoBoT - RBT - Полностью автономная серверная часть для быстрого запуска своего сервиса домофонии и видеонаблюдения
+RoBoT - RBT - Fully autonomous server part for quick launch of your intercom and video surveillance service